 Instructions

-- Remove from the oven and allow to cool before enjoying!
+- Remove the pita chips from the oven and let them cool completely.

 Notes